jawher/mow.cli/README.md

 ```

 The field names are self-describing.
-The Value field is where you can set the inital value for the argument.
+The Value field is where you can set the initial value for the argument.

 EnvVar accepts a space separated list of environment variables names to be used to initialize the argument.